mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The parent checking with a guiding community member about the advantages and disadvantages of a major fork in the code structure.
 Technically, he has the courage to divert from the existing game paradigm from platform to maze.
 Practically it brings up issues as many of the dominant game design patterns are different.
 Thus the first one they identify that of enemy following is not present in the current menu of choices.

 My own positive response to their suggestion was driven partly from knowledge of Da's cultural background a both a professional coding and a volunteer supporting children's coding programmes.
 While simultaneously checking with other groups that they use the starting template as a base, to avoid overload as previously discussed in design decisions, I encourage this pair to see what happens as a potential learning opportunity.
 I am conscious that the change of movement may open up different possibilities for new game patterns that this pair may be able to solve.
 This outweighs the possibility that the pair will get bogged down in complex code problems or structures which may be beyond the capacity of the young person.
 After all even if they encounter father must solve, the apprentice does not need to understand everything in order to benefit from observing the master at work.

 There are cultural elements here of a family learning culture between these two playing out in this space.

-That way of approaching the task is very different from interactions with grandparents on a previous iteration.
+Da's guided way of approaching the task is very different from previous example of code patching.
+The interactions with grandparents on a previous iteration are much less directed.

     extract from 2019-05-08 - 20 mins
     Te – Right what shall we add next?
 So it follows?